facebook/react-native-website/docs/running-on-device.md

 > If you get a "bridge configuration isn't available" error, see [Using adb reverse](running-on-device.md#method-1-using-adb-reverse-recommended).

-> Hint: You can also use the `React Native CLI` to generate and run a `release` build (e.g. from the root of your project: `yarn android --variant release`).
+> Hint: If you use the `React Native Community CLI`, you can generate a `release` build with `yarn android --mode release`.

 <h2>Connecting to the development server</h2>